The mass distribution in the outskirts of clusters of galaxies as a probe of the theory of gravity: Conclusion

-We detect $\varsigma$ in the 129 CIRS and HeCS clusters, and in the 10 stacked clusters built by \citet{pizzardo22} with the 321 HectoMAP clusters.
-We use the caustic technique \citep{Diaferio99,Serra2011} to estimate the mass profile.
-The $\varsigma$'s of real clusters agree with the values from the simulations and with the expected correlations: larger MARs and redshifts are associated with smaller $\varsigma$.

-Unfortunately, because the present uncertainty on $\varsigma$ is $\sim R_{200}$, our measures cannot currently constrain the models of gravity.
-Developing the full potential of the $\varsigma$ radius requires further observational and computational efforts.
-Our analysis of real clusters is limited (1) by the small size of our samples, with $\sim 30$ clusters at most per mass and redshift bin, and (2) by the severe spectroscopic incompleteness affecting the most massive clusters in their outer regions.
-Large dense surveys obtained with advanced spectrographs on large telescopes \citep[e.g., the PFS on Subaru, see][]{Tamura16} will provide dense spectroscopic surveys of a tremendous amount of clusters; at the same time, weak gravitational lensing mass profiles estimated with sophisticated mass reconstruction methods \citep[e.g.,][]{Umetsu11,Umetsu13} combined with the caustic mass profiles \citep{pizzardo22} will improve the accuracy and the precision of the mass profiles at large distance from the cluster centre.
+Developing the full potential of the $\varsigma$ radius as a gravity probe thus requires further observational and computational efforts.
+New facilities such as the Vera Rubin Observatory \citep{Ivezic19} and Euclid \citep{Laureijs11,Sartoris16} will provide extended weak-lensing mass profiles for thousands of clusters up to $z\sim 2$.
+Large dense surveys obtained with advanced spectrographs on large telescopes such as WEAVE \citep{Balcells10,Dalton12,Dalton14,Dalton16}, PFS \citep{Tamura16}, and eventually, MSE \citep{MSE19} will provide dense spectroscopic surveys of a tremendous number of clusters up to $z\sim 0.5$ that will complement the photometry.
+Weak gravitational lensing mass profiles estimated with sophisticated mass reconstruction methods \citep[e.g.,][]{Umetsu11,Umetsu13} combined with the caustic mass profiles \citep{Diaferio1997,Diaferio99,Serra2011,Pizzardo23} will improve the accuracy and the precision of the mass profiles at large distance from the cluster center.
 Larger simulated volumes will allow the identification of larger sets of the most massive halos, paving the way to tighter tests of structure formation models.

 \begin{appendix}